i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.
         - Pokemon with Cacophony will get a 10% boost to accuracy with sound-based moves.
-        - Currently only the Whismur and Kricketot line has Cacophony as their second ability.
+        - Currently only the Whismur and Kricketot line have Cacophony as their second ability.
     - Pokemon that evolve by trade can now evolve through the use of a Link Cable.
     - Pokemon that evolve by trade while holding an item can now evolve through the use of a Link Cable while holding that item.
     - Altering Cave's wild Pokemon changes every day.
+        - Used to be part of an unreleased Mystery Gift.
     - Stats that change from a Pokemon's nature will be shaded.
     - Phione evolves into Manaphy at high friendship.
     - Certain moves have type changes.